×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where German and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of German language is 9 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of German language is 9 and position of Tibetan language is 29.
 Find all the information about these languages on German and Tibetan.

 German and Tibetan Language History